SonarSource/sonarqube/server/sonar-web/src/main/webapp/WEB-INF/db/migrate/README.txt

   + Create the class for the Java migration in package package org.sonar.server.db.migrations.vXYZ, where XYZ is the version of SQ without dots
   + Add the class to org.sonar.server.db.migrations.DatabaseMigrations.CLASSES
   + Create a Ruby migration which calls execute_java_migration('org.sonar.server.db.migrations.vXYZ.MyMigration')
+  + Simple, "one to one" migrations that only need to be split by 1000 can rely on class org.sonar.server.db.migrations.BaseDataChange

 RECOMMENDATIONS